Ternary operation: Examples

 The function $T(a, b, c) = ab + c$ is an example of a ternary operation on the integers (or on any structure where $+$ and $\times$ are both defined).
 Properties of this ternary operation have been used to define planar ternary rings in the foundations of projective geometry.

 In the Euclidean plane with points a, b, c referred to an origin, the ternary operation $[a, b, c] = a - b + c$ has been used to define free vectors.
-Since (abc) = d implies a – b = c – d, these directed segments are equipollent and are associated with the same free vector.
+Since (abc) = d implies b – a = c – d, the directed line segments b – a and c – d are equipollent and are associated with the same free vector.
 Any three points in the plane a, b, c thus determine a parallelogram with d at the fourth vertex.

 In projective geometry, the process of finding a projective harmonic conjugate is a ternary operation on three points.
 In the diagram, points A, B and P determine point V, the harmonic conjugate of P with respect to A and B. Point R and the line through P can be selected arbitrarily, determining C and D. Drawing AC and BD produces the intersection Q, and RQ then yields V.

 Suppose A and B are given sets and $\mathcal{B}(A, B)$ is the collection of binary relations between A and B. Composition of relations is always defined when A = B, but otherwise a ternary composition can be defined by $[p, q, r] = p q^T r$ where $q^T$ is the converse relation of q.
 Properties of this ternary relation have been used to set the axioms for a heap.

 In Boolean algebra, $T(A,B,C) = AC+(1-A)B$ defines the formula $(A \lor B) \land (\lnot A \lor C)$.